 Talla said that “If you can communicate using analog technology, you’re actually more power efficient.”
 He added, “Real cell towers have a hundred times as much power, and would increase the range to perhaps a kilometer.”

-The Battery Free Cell Phone
+The Battery Free Cell Phones

 The prototype cell phone has a simple number pad, which is touch-sensitive.
 It has a small red LED, serving as its only display.
 The LED flickers briefly every time a key is pressed.
 The phone is similar to a style of a walky-talky.
 The user still needs to press a button in order to talk or listen.